okta/okta-sdk-nodejs/README.md

 ## :warning: :construction: Alpha Preview :construction: :warning:

 This library is under development and is currently a 0.x version series.
 Breaking changes will be introduced as minor version bumps in the 0.x range.
-Some of the API is not yet expressed in this library, please refer to the JsDoc: [Okta NodeJS Management SDK Documentation](https://developer.okta.com/okta-sdk-nodejs/jsdocs/).
+Some of the API is not yet expressed in this library, please refer to the JsDoc for a complete list of classes and methods: [Okta NodeJS Management SDK JSDoc Site].

 Need help?
 Contact [developers@okta.com](mailto:developers@okta.com) or use the [Okta Developer Forum].